-Extensive research and more than thirty interviews with stakeholders and experts in Montana have identified photonics as showing particular promise in the state.
-Photonics is a key enabling technology for many manufacturing industries and can provide a pathway for technological innovation, thereby creating middle-income jobs for Montanans and elevating Montana’s companies in the marketplace.
+Extensive research and more than 30 interviews with stakeholders and experts in Montana have identified photonics as showing particular promise in the state.
+Photonics — generating and harnessing light and other forms of radiant energy — is a key enabling technology for many manufacturing industries.
+It can provide a pathway for technological innovation, thereby creating middle-income jobs for Montanans and elevating the state’s companies in the marketplace.

-its leading research university with photonics expertise, its affordable cost of living, and its attractive quality of life.
+Montana is well-positioned to benefit from rising global demand for photonics given its existing cluster of over 30 companies, its leading research university with photonics expertise, its affordable cost of living, and its attractive quality of life.
 Opportunities to leverage this momentum to further serve growing regional, national, and global markets offer real benefits for the state economy and Montana residents.
-Montana could capitalize on its existing cluster and vast wind resources to create a competitive advantage over other clusters in the U.S. and Europe by promoting photonics solutions within advanced energy applications.
+Montana could capitalize on its existing cluster and vast wind resources to create a competitive advantage over other clusters in the U.S. and Europe by promoting photonics solutions with advanced energy applications.

-The analysis presented in this report culminates in recommen-dations for Montana’s leaders based on best practices in the United States and abroad.
-Each recommendation identifies opportunities for barrier removal and future growth in the photonics sector.
+The analysis presented in this report culminates in recommendations for Montana’s leaders based on best practices in the United States and abroad.
+Each recommendation identifies opportunities to remove barriers and grow Montana’s photonics sector.
 While the recommendations are intended to be complementary and would be more powerful if adopted as a package, each can also be viewed as a stand-alone option.

 Recruiting and Expanding Photonics Companies

-Provide Tax Incentives to Attract New Photonics Businesses and Fill Supply Chain Gaps: Creating incentives for large companies to locate in the state and recruit their supply chain companies to join them.
+Provide Tax Incentives to Attract New Photonics Businesses and Fill Supply Chain Gaps: Create incentives for large companies to locate in the state and recruit their supply chain companies to join them.

-Institute a Business Equipment Tax Exemption for Photonics Companies: Spurring photonics companies to invest in the tech-nologically sophisticated and expensive equipment necessary to manufacture optical products.
+Institute a Business Equipment Tax Exemption for Photonics Companies: Spur photonics companies to invest in the technologically sophisticated and expensive equipment necessary to manufacture optical products.

 Access to Capital

-Create an Online Crowdfunding Hub: Creating an online hub where potential investors can learn about and invest in Montana companies.
+Create an Online Crowdfunding Hub: Create an online hub where potential investors can learn about and invest in Montana companies.

-Establish a Technology Investment Tax Credit: Creating an incentive for early-stage investments in photonics to grow companies.
+Establish a Technology Investment Tax Credit: Create an incentive for early-stage investments in photonics to grow companies.

-Leverage Philanthropic Funding Via a Foundation Liaison: Bolstering state resources by coordinating and leveraging private funds.
+Leverage Philanthropic Funding Via a Foundation Liaison: Bolster state resources by coordinating and leveraging private funds.

-Become an AIM Photonics Innovation Center: Joining the preeminent national photonics research, development, and commercialization organization to elevate Montana’s profile and expand exposure to potential investors, entrepreneurs, and researchers.
+Become an AIM Photonics Innovation Center: Join the preeminent national photonics research, development, and commercialization organization to elevate Montana’s profile and expand exposure to potential investors, entrepreneurs, and researchers.

-Develop Online and Field Training Options: Offering remote learning methods to overcome the vast geographic expanses that separate hundreds of thousands of Montanans from where the photonics training programs are based.
+Develop Online and Field Training Options: Offer remote learning methods to overcome the vast geographic expanses that separate hundreds of thousands of Montanans from places where the photonics training programs are based.

 Create Demand for Advanced Energy Photonics Products

-Increase Montana’s Renewable Portfolio Standard: Including a wind carve-out in an updated RPS to stimulate Montana-based demand for photonics products with wind applications.
+Increase Montana’s Renewable Portfolio Standard: Include a wind carve-out in an updated RPS to stimulate Montana-based demand for photonics products with wind applications.